sangtvo/A-B-Testing/README.md

 # A-B Testing on Web Forms
-> Analyzing A/B test results using Python.
+> Analyzing A/B test results on web form reduction using Python.

 Table of Contents
 ---